siberianfox/tinygwiki/TinyG-Status-Reports.md

 It's also worth noting that any variable can be independently queried as an individual variable, and axis variables (e.g. pos, G55) can be queried as a group, e.g. {"pos":""}, or {"g55":""}

 ## Status Reports in Text Mode
+Enter a '?' to get a status report in text mode.

 ## Status Reports in JSON Mode